Skip to Content

 Courts do not favor either the mother or the father as the custodial parent.
 The only concern is the welfare of the child.

-In North Carolina, the statutory law does not well define the terms "legal custody" and "physical custody."
-Child custody, whether sole or joint, is "legal" (or enforceable by law) if it is part of a court order or valid, written custody agreement.
+In North Carolina, the statutory law does not clearly define the terms "legal custody" and "physical custody."
+Child custody, whether sole or joint, is "legal" (or enforceable by law) if it is part of a court order or a valid, written custody agreement.

 This sense of having "legal" custody of a child is different from the specific technical definitions of "legal custody" and "physical custody" used when discussing the applicable statutes and relevant case law.